DenisLitvin/iOS-Interview/README.md

 # Data Structures

+### Variations on arrays
+- Array2D.
+A two-dimensional array with fixed dimensions.
+Useful for board games.
+- Bit Set.
+A fixed-size sequence of n bits.
+- Fixed Size Array.
+When you know beforehand how large your data will be, it might be more efficient to use an old-fashioned array with a fixed size.
+- Ordered Array.
+An array that is always sorted.
+- Rootish Array Stack.
+A space and time efficient variation on Swift arrays.

+### Queues
+- Stack.
+Last-in, first-out!
+- Queue.
+First-in, first-out!
+- Deque.
+A double-ended queue.
+- Priority Queue.
+A queue where the most important element is always at the front.
+- Ring Buffer.
+Also known as a circular buffer.
+An array of a certain size that conceptually wraps around back to the beginning.

+### Lists
+- Linked List.
+A sequence of data items connected through links.
+Covers both singly and doubly linked lists.
+- Skip-List.
+Skip List is a probabilistic data-structure with same logarithmic time bound and efficiency as AVL/ or Red-Black tree and provides a clever compromise to efficiently support search and update operations.

+### Trees
+- Tree.
+A general-purpose tree structure.
+- Binary Tree.
+A tree where each node has at most two children.
+- Binary Search Tree (BST).
+A binary tree that orders its nodes in a way that allows for fast queries.
+- Red-Black Tree.
+A self balancing binary search tree.
+- Splay Tree.
+A self balancing binary search tree that enables fast retrieval of recently updated elements.
+- Threaded Binary Tree.
+A binary tree that maintains a few extra variables for cheap and fast in-order traversals.
+- Segment Tree.
+Can quickly compute a function over a portion of an array.
+- Lazy Propagation
+- kd-Tree
+- Sparse Table.
+Another take on quickly computing a function over a portion of an array, but this time we'll make it even quicker!.
+- Heap.
+A binary tree stored in an array, so it doesn't use pointers.
+Makes a great priority queue.
+- Fibonacci Heap
+- Trie.
+A special type of tree used to store associative data structures.
+- B-Tree.
+A self-balancing search tree, in which nodes can have more than two children.
+- QuadTree.
+A tree with 4 children.
+- Octree.
+A tree with 8 children.

+### Hashing
+- Hash Table.
+Allows you to store and retrieve objects by a key.
+This is how the dictionary type is usually implemented.
+- Hash Functions

+### Sets
+- Bloom Filter.
+A constant-memory data structure that probabilistically tests whether an element is in a set.
+- Hash Set.
+A set implemented using a hash table.
+- Multiset.
+A set where the number of times an element is added matters.
+(Also known as a bag.)
+- Ordered Set.
+A set where the order of items matters.

+### Graphs
+- Graph
+- Breadth-First Search (BFS)
+- Depth-First Search (DFS)
+- Shortest Path on an unweighted tree
+- Single-Source Shortest Paths
+- Minimum Spanning Tree on an unweighted tree
+- Minimum Spanning Tree
+- All-Pairs Shortest Paths
+- Dijkstra's shortest path algorithm

 ### What Are B-Trees?
 B-trees are search trees that provide an ordered key-value store with excellent performance characteristics.
 In principle, each node maintains a sorted array of its own elements, and another array for its children.

 # iOS Frameworks

+### What is CoreData ?
+Core data is an object graph manager which also has the ability to persist object graphs to the persistent store on a disk.
+An object graph is like a map of all the different model objects in a typical model view controller iOS application.
+CoreData has also integration with Core Spotlight.

+But Core Data is not thread safe, meaning that, if you load a managed object on one thread, you can’t pass it to another thread and use it safely.
+This becomes an issue when we want to start introducing threading for performance, so we have two choices.

+The first is to keep everything on the main thread, which just means it’s single threaded.
+Or the second, means making changes on background threads and passing managed object IDs and then loading those objects again on the main thread, but that would mean that you’re on the main thread, which puts us right back where we started.
+Both of these kind of ruin the point of using threading within Core Data and they can add a lot of complexity to the data layer.

+There’s also another option for that and it’s to convert the managed object to a plain old Swift object, or a POSO.

 ### What is iOS 11 SDK Features for Developers ?
 New MapKit Markers